stasbel/dotfiles/README.md

 * "Keymap" profile is per-device base.
 * "Code Style" and "Inspections" is per-project base.
 * Other stuff, including "Theme", is synced through account.
+* Enable Python inspections: all major and docstrings.

 ## Licence